jihan-park-pnu/JPER_Supplementary_Material_2/README.md

 ## C. Output
 ### C.1.
 Output format instruction in prompt

-- In this study, we instructed the model to output hierarchical structure as follows.
+- In this study, we instructed the model (prompt) to produce a hierarchical output structure as follows.

 - Information extraction: